 It may seem like a good way to save a little money to forgo the home inspection, but buyer beware.
-Opting out will place you at risk of unplanned costly repairs in the future.
+Even if the home you are buying looks to be well-maintained and is relatively new, skipping a home inspection is not advised.
 Buying a home is one of the most expensive purchases you will make in your lifetime, and it’s prudent to go into it armed with as much information as possible.

 A home inspector will look at a home from the foundation to the roofing to ensure everything is up to code and to determine its current condition.
 Electrical and plumbing, HVAC components, safety features, windows and doors, insulation and more will be rigorously checked to make sure there are no unknowns.

+Armed with the home inspection, you could request repairs, money for repairs, or even terminate the contract entirely based on what you find.
 When choosing your home inspector, always look for a certified and experienced inspector who is knowledgeable and accommodating.
 You should feel comfortable asking them questions and they should be forthcoming with any answers.

 Know Who Is Paying for the Survey

 A survey will be required by your lender and title company in order to close the contract and complete the mortgage.
-A survey is a scale drawn diagram of the property, including the land and all structures and improvements on it, and includes details like easements and encroachments.
+A survey is a scale-drawn diagram of the property, including the land and all structures and improvements on it, and includes details like easements and encroachments.